Skip to main content

 Park History

-The nature park was established in 1988, just before the fall of the Iron Curtain.
-This fortuitous timing positioned it to manage the ecological legacy of the border zone and promote tourism in the newly accessible landscape.
+The nature park was established in 1975, protecting a border forest landscape that also benefits from the ecological legacy of the border zone following the fall of the Iron Curtain in 1989.
 The park cooperates with Czech protected areas to create cross-border ecological networks.
 Management addresses forest conversion from storm-damaged spruce monocultures and the challenge of developing sustainable tourism in a remote, economically struggling region.
+An information center opened at Burgtreswitz castle in 2009 to serve visitors.
+[1]

 Major Trails And Attractions

 The Goldsteig long-distance trail crosses the park along the border ridge over approximately 100 kilometers within its boundaries.
 Granite tor formations on summit ridges provide geological interest and panoramic views into the Czech Republic.
 Glass museums and working studios in traditional glass villages celebrate the regional heritage.
-The Steinwald forest offers dramatic granite landscapes.
 Cross-border trails connect to the Czech Slavkov Forest protected area.
-Winter sports facilities serve cross-country skiing and snowshoeing.
+The Rauher Kulm, a basalt dome with observation tower, is a prominent landmark within the park.
+[1] Winter sports facilities serve cross-country skiing and snowshoeing.

 Visitor Facilities And Travel